 About Counseling Services

-The goal of the two professional staff of Counseling Services is to assist currently-enrolled
+The goal of the three professional staff of Counseling Services is to assist currently-enrolled

 UNO students in addressing mental health concerns in a professional, unbiased, objective

 way.
 To that end, Counseling Services offers problem assessment, short-term personal

 counseling for concerns which can reasonably be addressed within a limited number